uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 # We DID warn you...

-Pressing the yes button below can be very frustrating!
+Pressing the yes button can be very frustrating!
-Most modern web browsers provide some user control and freedom in this case – if your students are frustrated at having pressed the button, refresh the page.
+Most modern web browsers provide some user control and freedom in this case &ndash; anyone who pressed the button can refresh the page and scroll back down.

 {panel end}